-With a 'loud voice" He commanded Lazarus to come out!
-And verse 44 says "the one who had died came out with his hands and fee bound with linen strips, and his face wrapped with a cloth.
+With a 'loud voice," He commanded Lazarus to come out!
+And, the one who had died came out.

-Again, the custom was for the deceased to be wrapped in long cloth strips.
-This wrapping was said to be thorough, binding the limbs to keep them straight, and even the cheeks to keep the mouth shut; the face cloth may have been a yard square.
+The custom was to wrap the deceased in long cloth strips.
+This wrapping was to be thorough, binding the limbs to keep them straight, and even the cheeks to keep the mouth shut; the face cloth may have been a yard square.

 Jesus restored to Lazarus would cease at his subsequent physical death.
-Though he is present with the Lord, he awaits with all Christ's people for the bodily resurrection.
+He is now, "present with the Lord," awaiting the bodily resurrection.

-The Plot to Kill Jesus
+And a Plot to Kill Lazarus